hashicorp/vault-client-dotnet/docs/Identity.md

 <a name="aliaswrite"></a>
 # **AliasWrite**
-> void AliasWrite (AliasWriteRequest aliasWriteRequest)
+> void AliasWrite (AliasWriteRequest aliasWriteRequest, TimeSpan? wrapTTL = null)

 Create a new alias.